ThePoShWolf/Sessions/README.md

 ## License

-All this content is licensed with the [CC-BY-SA-4.0](https://choosealicense.com/licenses/cc-by-sa-4.0/) license.
-Please familiarize yourself with that license before reusing my work.
-You are absolutely welcome to use anything you find in this repository though.
+You are welcome to use anything you find in this repository!
+Just be sure to familiarize yourself with the  [CC-BY-SA-4.0](https://choosealicense.com/licenses/cc-by-sa-4.0/) license.
+It doesn't matter to me what you use this content for, all you need to do is to license it with the same license and attribute me.